bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 {% end %}
 {{ easy_image(src="mavlink-endpoints", width=600, class="pirate") }}
 {% pirate() %}
+- It is possible to switch from the default MAVLinkRouter to MAVP2P `(New in 1.2)`
+   - This may use more CPU, so is only recommended if your system is having frequent "GCS Heartbeat Lost" errors
 - Endpoints intended for internal BlueOS operations are configured to the loopback IP `127.0.0.1`
 - Server endpoints for external use are configured to the localhost IP